Chadlee1592/Inventory-Management/README.md

 # Inventory-Management

-Inventory-Management is a web-based, mobile-friendly application to keep track of your reslling inventory powered by React.
+Inventory-Management is a web-based, mobile-friendly application to keep track of your reselling inventory powered by React.

 # Motivation